Spread of Tweets in Climate Discussions: Viral Spreading on Climate Twitter

-Among the labelled characteristics, \textit{Incivility} and \textit{Call to Action} seem to be the most important positive predictors of tweet virality in the skeptic group, while \textit{Hypocrisy} also has a positive effect.
-Specifically, if the tweet contains uncivil language, then its virality increases by 16.2\% in the skeptic group.
+Among the labelled characteristics, \textit{Incivility} and \textit{Call to Action} seem to be the most important positive predictors of tweet virality in the sceptic group, while \textit{Hypocrisy} also has a positive effect.
+Specifically, if the tweet contains uncivil language, then its virality increases by 16.2\% in the sceptic group.
 If it contains calls to action, its virality increases by 14.5\%.
 If it contains hypocrisy claims, its virality increases by 10.1\%.
-Intriguingly, despite the overwhelming number of these tweets, the \textit{Outgroup Attack} feature predicts decreased tweet virality in the skeptic group.
-If a tweet makes an outgroup attacks, then its predict virality decreases by 7.9\%.
+Intriguingly, despite the overwhelming number of these tweets, the \textit{Outgroup Criticism} feature predicts decreased tweet virality in the sceptic group.
+If a tweet makes an outgroup criticism, then its predict virality decreases by 7.9\%.

-In Table~\ref{tab:neg-eg}, we show the most viral and least viral tweet pairs within the selected tweets in the skeptic group.
-Specifically, the most viral tweets by user S1, S2 and S3, all with virality scores over 0.11, respectively involve uncivil language, calls to action, and hypocrisy claims, which are the three most significant characteristics we find to be positively predicting virality in the skeptic group.
+In Table~\ref{tab:neg-eg}, we show the most viral and least viral tweet pairs within the selected tweets in the sceptic group.
+Specifically, the most viral tweets by user S1, S2 and S3, all with virality scores over 0.11, respectively involve uncivil language, calls to action, and hypocrisy claims, which are the three most significant characteristics we find to be positively predicting virality in the sceptic group.
 Meanwhile, the least viral tweets from the three users involve characteristics that are shown to have negative or no effect on tweet virality, such as \textit{Mocking}, \textit{Conspiracy} and \textit{Outgroup Criticism}.
 We can also observe that \textit{Outgroup Criticism} co-occurs with viral themes (e.g. \textit{Hypocrisy}) in viral tweets, but occurs by itself in less viral ones -- which in part explains the predicted negative effect of \textit{Outgroup Criticism} on virality.